VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 ## Step 15: Add Mouse Interaction - Do something! 🖱️

-Let's add mouse interaction to the scene! 🐭 We'll update the `Update` method to allow the player to interact with the cubes using the mouse.
-We'll make sure both **Cube 1** (non-physical movement) and **Cube 2**  and capsule (physics-based movement) respond to mouse input.
+Let's add mouse interaction to the scene! 🐭 In this step, we'll update the `Update` method to allow players to interact with the cubes and the capsule using the mouse 🖱️.
+We'll make sure both **Cube 1** (non-physical movement), **Cube 2**, and the capsule (physics-based movement) respond to mouse input.

+The previous comments have been streamlined to keep the code clean and focused. 🧹

 ```csharp
 using Stride.CommunityToolkit.Engine;